- Types of Machine Learning:

 Types of Machine Learning:

-On the basis of the way of learning, Machine Learning can be broadly divided into four types:
+Based on the way of learning, Machine Learning can be broadly divided into four types:

 - Supervised Machine Learning